Buy Curious

 If you buy in a complex that stays open year-round, you will have to factor in winter maintenance, which can be steeper thanks to the weather, according to the Atlantic Team.

-A rough estimate would be total fees that range from $800 a month on the low end to over $2,000 a month on the higher end.
+A rough estimate would be total fees that range from $800 a month on the low end to over $2,000 a month on the high end.

 How big do these properties tend to be?

-Most of the units at these condo/co-op hotels are studios and one bedrooms from 400 to 500 square feet.
+Most of the units at these condo/co-op hotels are studios and one bedrooms, ranging from 400 to 500 square feet.

 Can buyers expect to see a return on their investment?

-Costello adds that while purchasing one of these types of properties isn’t as foolproof as putting money into a CD, “it will eventually pay for itself.”
+Costello added that while purchasing one of these types of properties isn't as foolproof as putting money into a CD, "it will eventually pay for itself."

 Do owners mingle with hotel guests?

-This too varies, but in most cases, the answer is yes—especially at amenity spaces like the pool and fitness center as well as the lobby and other common areas.
+In most cases, the answer is yes—especially at amenity spaces like the pool and fitness center as well as common areas.

-Some buildings separate residences from rentable hotel rooms, while others don't.
+Some resorts separate private residences from rentable hotel rooms, while others don't.
 If this is important to you, be sure to ask.

 Is it hard to get a mortgage for a unit in a condo/co-op hotel?

-Unfortunately, yes, say our experts.
+Unfortunately, yes, said our experts.
 As such, most people will need to pay cash for these types of properties.

 And according to at least one loan officer, the reason for this is simpler than you might think.
-“We’re not in the business to lend to hotels,” she says.
-“We do residential lending.”
+"We're not in the business to lend to hotels," she said.
+"We do residential lending."

 Check out these condo/co-op hotels in the Hamptons/Montauk area: